 \subsection{BRB Algorithm for MO}

 In this part, we first present the principle of the BRB algorithm to find optimal solutions to the general MO problems in \eqref{MO}.
 Subsequently, we utilize the BRB algorithm to solve \ref{p2aMO} and \ref{p2bMO} and illustrate the details using the pseudocode in Algorithm \ref{algorithm2}.
-To begin with, we briefly introduce the fundamental principles of solving the general MO problem \eqref{MO}, also illustrated in Fig. \ref{BRBillustration}: \begin{itemize} \item Since ${\cal L}\left( {\bf{z}} \right)$ is monotonically increasing with respect to $\bf z$, the optimal solution must lie on the boundary of the feasible region $\cal Z$.
-To obtain the optimal solutions, we utilize a box set $\cal N$ associated with multiple non-overlapping boxes to approximate the boundary of the feasible region $\cal Z$, where the optimal solutions are located.
+To begin with, we briefly introduce the fundamental principles of solving the general MO problem defined in \eqref{MO}, also illustrated in Fig. \ref{BRBillustration}: \begin{itemize} \item Since ${\cal L}\left( {\bf{z}} \right)$ is monotonically increasing with respect to $\bf z$, the optimal solution must lie on the boundary of the feasible region $\cal Z$.
+To find the optimal solution, we use a box set $\cal N$, consisting of multiple non-overlapping boxes, to approximate the boundary of the feasible region $\cal Z$ that contains the optimal solution.